heskew/heskew.github.io/src/resume.md

 **Senior Software Engineer** (January 2022 - January 2025)

-- Architected and led development of learn.microsoft.com's new Node.js based rendering layer serving 77M monthly active users and 200M pageviews, enabling seamless content delivery to millions of developers globally.
-This moves the platform from static HTML generation to SSR allowing for greater flexibility and fine tuning and allows for tighter integration of new pure SSR feature areas like integrated Q&A.
+- Architected and led the development of learn.microsoft.com's new Node.js-based rendering layer serving 77M monthly active users and 200M pageviews, enabling seamless content delivery to millions of developers globally.
+This moves the platform from static HTML generation to SSR, allowing for greater flexibility, fine-tuning, and tighter integration of new pure SSR feature areas like integrated Q&A.
 - Designed distributed build and release pipeline architecture that reduced deployment times while improving reliability
 - Implemented multi-environment deployment strategy supporting development, staging, and production environments across global regions
 - Built developer tooling and documentation that improved team velocity and reduced onboarding time for new engineers
-- Led architectural improvements to video processing pipeline, reducing transcoding time while maintaining quality
+- Led architectural improvements to the video processing pipeline, reducing transcoding time while maintaining quality
 - Enhanced video delivery system supporting HLS/DASH formats, improving global content delivery performance, and improved test coverage in the transcoder pipeline

 **Senior Software Engineering Manager** (September 2020 - January 2022)

-- Continued development of new rendering layer for Microsoft's developer documentation platform, docs.microsoft.com (now learn.microsoft.com)
+- Continued development of a new rendering layer for Microsoft's developer documentation platform, docs.microsoft.com (now learn.microsoft.com)
-- Mentored intern who won internal hackathon with server-side rendering proof-of-concept, which later influenced production architecture
+- Mentored intern who won an internal hackathon with server-side rendering proof-of-concept, which later influenced production architecture
 - Established technical standards and review processes that improved system reliability and maintainability
 - Collaborated with product and content teams to define technical strategy for documentation platform evolution
 - Guided team's adoption of automated testing and continuous deployment practices

 **Senior Software Engineer** (January 2019 - September 2020)

-- Initiated and led development of new rendering layer for Microsoft's developer documentation platform, docs.microsoft.com (now learn.microsoft.com)
+- Initiated and led the development of a new rendering layer for Microsoft's developer documentation platform, docs.microsoft.com (now learn.microsoft.com)

 ### SkewTech, LLC